aogriffiths/matrix-from-vector/docs/generated/api/matrix-scan.matrix.constuctor.direction.md

 ## Matrix.Constuctor.direction property

-The initial direction the vector travels from the start corner across the matrix .
+The initial direction the array travels from the start corner across the matrix .
 Default `Matrix.Direction.X`

 <b>Signature:</b>